Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Uniformity: gummies are harder than capsules

-Even with great mixing, gummies introduce physical realities that can work against uniformity-especially at scale.
-Long production runs, depositor behavior, foam, settling tendencies, and density differences can all create drift if the process isn’t designed to control them.
+Even with great mixing, gummies have physical realities that fight uniformity, especially at scale.
+Long runs, depositor behavior, foam, settling, and density differences can all create drift if the process isn't designed to control them.

 What a strong QC plan typically checks